 The Visual Arts Library contains approximately 65,000 books, 400 current periodical titles and 160,000 slides.
 Electronic resources supplement these holdings with more than 30 online indexes and databases.
 These include periodical indexes that allow users to search for magazine and journal articles owned by the library and to access full-text information from more than 17,500 periodicals not found in the physical collection.
 Electronic resources include JSTOR.
-Other resources include image databases and online encyclopedias.
-In addition to the research materials housed in the Visual Arts Library and the program’s own library, students in Critical Theory and the Arts have access to the Bobst Library at New York University.
+Other resources include image databases, online encyclopedias, and interlibrary loan requests.

 The Arnold Hauser Slide Library